adon-cloudcannon/landing-page-test/src/collections/posts/stellar-support-for-all-astro-users.md

 ### **Astro-specific documentation and guides**

-Experienced Astro devs use it because they love both the tool’s DX and its performance.
+Experienced devs choose Astro because they love both the tool’s DX and its performance.
 We’re big fans too, but we also want to support developers who are new to either Astro or CloudCannon.
 With that in mind, we've updated our documentation to address Astro specifically, to ensure that all of your questions are answered and readily searchable.
 (If you work across multiple SSGs, you’ll find a handy SSG-switcher in the top right of our new documentation, so you can compare how CloudCannon adapts to different tools.)

-We’ve also written up a [Getting Started with Astro](https://cloudcannon.com/documentation/guides/astro-starter-guide/) guide, to help you configure your Astro site for for visual editing with CloudCannon, share your Astro site with others, and set up content publishing workflows for large teams.
+We’ve also written up a [Getting Started with Astro](https://cloudcannon.com/documentation/guides/astro-starter-guide/) guide, to help you configure your Astro site for visual editing with CloudCannon, share your Astro site with others, and set up content publishing workflows for large teams.

 ### **We tested an *astronomical* number of Astro sites**